The only book you should read about finance: The Relaxed Way to Wealth

 Although many financial blogs, financial podcasts and financial YouTube channels recommend the book “Rich Dad Poor Dad” by Robert T. Kiyosaki and some even call it a turning point on the way to becoming an investor, a mindset guiding star – I can’t do anything with it at all.

 Kiyosaki is a modern itinerant preacher with a very American view of the world.
-His page-long ramblings can be summed up in one sentence: Invest – as the rich do – in assets that generate a positive cash flow.
+His page-long ramblings can be summarized in one sentence: Invest – as the rich do – in assets that generate a positive cash flow.

-The rest is platitudes, repetition, and maudlin Rosamunde Pilcher-level storytelling.
+The rest is platitudes, repetition and sob stories on a Rosamunde Pilcher level.

 You disagree?
 Wonderful, then use the comment function below.